CodingFlow/react-learning-journey/readme.md

 ## Universal JS

 - I need a way to serve up a React app server-side so I can look into mixing server-side and client-side rendering.
 Official React documentation references Next.js.
 Looks great, I'll use it.
+- Following official next.js tutorial to understand it.